TLCFEM/suanPan-manual/docs/Example/Solid/wave-propagation.md

 For a not-so-rigorous comparison, different spectral radii are used for different methods, mainly for the purpose of showcasing different methods.

+Also, the chosen model parameters are quite arbitrary.
+Sufficently accurate results often require an accurate estimation of the highest frequency of the model, which governs the time step size.

 ### Implicit

 The [Bathe](../../Library/Integrator/BatheTwoStep.md) two-step method appears to have the best numerical dispersion